kerimoyle/cellml-specification/src/reference/informative/informC11_interpretation_of_variable_resets2.rst

     - Applying (1), both resets A and B are designated *active*.
     - Applying (2), both resets A and B explicitly reference the variable :code:`position`, so are in the same *active set* for that variable.
     - Applying (3), we select reset A as having the lower order within the *active set*, and call it *pending*.
-    - Applying (4), we evaluate the new value for the position variable to be the bottom of the hill.
+    - Applying (4), we evaluate the new value for the position variable to be the bottom of the hill based on the *pending* reset A.
     - Applying (5), the boulder moves to the bottom of hill.
     - Applying (6), we see that the position value has changed ... ???

     **Is there no simple way to prevent a reset from being active because a second one is? no either or? **

+    If the order was reversed:

+    - Applying (1), both resets A and B are designated *active*.
+    - Applying (2), both resets A and B explicitly reference the variable :code:`position`, so are in the same *active set* for that variable.
+    - Applying (3), we select reset B as having the lower order within the *active set*, and call it *pending*.
+    - Applying (4), we evaluate the new value for the position variable to be the top of the hill based on the *pending* reset B.
+    - Applying (5), the boulder's position is unchanged **but only because that's specifically stated in the reset**.
+    - Applying (6), we exit the reset iteration ... ???